Positive curvature and discrete abelian symmetry: Proof of Theorem

 We remark that unlike the proof of Theorem \ref{thm:nover2}, the proof of Theorem \ref{thm:nover4PLUS} does not use induction over the dimension.
-We also remark that the examples $\HP^{r-2}$, $E_1^{4r-6}/\Z_2 = \CP^{2r-3}/\Z_2$, and $S^{4r-5}/\Gamma$ for $\Gamma \subseteq \Sp(1)$ in the $j =4$, $j =3$, and $j =2$ cases, respectively, can be realized by positively curved manifolds with $\Z_2^r$ symmetry as in the theorem (see Section \ref{sec:Examples}).
-We do not know however if there are examples of the last type for other three-dimensional space forms $\Gamma$ or for the other topological types shown in the $j = 2$ and $j = 3$ cases.
+We also remark that the examples $\HP^{r-2}$, $E_1^{4r-6}/\Z_2 = \CP^{2r-3}/\Z_2$, and $S^{4r-5}/\Gamma$ for $\Gamma \subseteq \Sp(1)$ in the $j =4$, $j =3$, and $j =2$ cases, respectively, can be realized by positively curved manifolds with $\Z_2^r$ symmetry satisfying the hypotheses of Theorem \ref{thm:nover4PLUS} (see Section \ref{sec:Examples}).
+However, we do not know if there are examples of the last type for other space form groups $\Gamma$ or for the other topological types shown in the $j = 2$ and $j = 3$ cases.